signebedi/python_intro/README.md

 # Course Curriculum

 All resources and problem sets are optional unless marked as *(required)*.
 Before the first week in class, please fill out the survey at *** placeholder to facilitate the creation of study groups constituting a mix of student backgrounds, experiences, and areas of study.
+Lecture Notes will generally come in two formats: markdown slides and Jupyter Notebooks.
+You can read the markdown slides directly in GitHub, where each horizontal rule separates two slides (see [here](https://www.markdownguide.org/cheat-sheet/) for a quick markdown reference).
+Likewise, you can review Jupyter Notebooks from within GitHub (but, if you're having difficulty viewing them, you can paste the link to the page [here](https://nbviewer.org/) and it should render properly) as well as in VSCode (when you are running the [Jupyter Extension](https://code.visualstudio.com/docs/datascience/jupyter-notebooks).
+We will spend the first class discussing how to make effective use of Lecture Notes and the Curriculum below.

 ## Unit 1 - Environment Setup

 ### Module 1.1 - VSCode
-- **Lecture Slides:** placeholder
+- **Lecture Notes:** placeholder
 - **Problem Set 1.1.1** - install VSCode *(required)*
 - **Problem Set 1.1.2** - Python “Hello World!”
 - **Resources:**
   - placeholder

 ### Module 1.2 - Pip and Anaconda
-- **Lecture Slides:** placeholder
+- **Lecture Notes:** placeholder
 - **Problem Set 1.2.1** - install Anaconda *(required)*
 - **Resources:**
   - placeholder

 ### Module 1.3 - Github
-- **Lecture Slides:** placeholder
+- **Lecture Notes:** placeholder
 - **Problem Set 1.3.1** - Create a Github account *(required)*
 - **Problem Set 1.3.2** - Clone the [Course Repository](https://github.com/signebedi/python_intro) *(required)*
 - **Resources:**